 Rebecca Coleman joined the department in September 2013.
 Before coming to Goldsmiths, she was a Lecturer at Lancaster University from 2006-2013, where she taught on courses in media and cultural studies, sociology, and gender studies.

-Rebecca is the convenor of the MA in Visual Sociology, and also teaches on the MA in Brands, Communication, Culture, the MA in Gender, Media, Culture, and the BA in Sociology.
+Rebecca teaches on the MA in Visual Sociology, the MA in Gender, Media, Culture and the MA in Brands, Communication, Culture.
+She has also taught on the BA in Sociology and the BA in Media and Sociology.

 Areas of supervision

-Rebecca Coleman is supervising empirical and practice-based projects, including on girls and body image, affective labour, austerity and feminism, mixed-race identities, fashion and androgyny, surrogacy and media representations, embodied and sensory experiences of sport.
+Rebecca is supervising empirical and practice-based research, including projects on girls and body image, mixed-race identities, and embodied and sensory experiences of sport.

-She welcomes PhD applications in any of the areas of her research and teaching.
-Feel free to contact her to discuss applications further.
+She welcomes PhD applications in the areas of her research and teaching.
+Please contact her with a proposal to discuss applications further.

 This current research builds from previous work, including the books, Deleuze and Research Methodologies (co-edited with Jessica Ringrose, 2013, Edinburgh University Press) and The Becoming of Bodies: Girls, Images, Experience (2009, Manchester University Press).
 The latter book developed a feminist Deleuzian approach: taking up concepts of affect, intensity and immanence, it argued that bodies and images be understood as entwined processes of becoming.
-The research involved different kinds of interviews, including an image-making session.
+The research involved different kinds of interviews, including image-making sessions with teenage girls.

 Coleman, Rebecca.
 2016.
 Calculating Obesity, Pre-emptive Power and the Politics of Futurity: The Case of Change4Life.
 In: Louise Amoore and Volha Piotukh, eds.
 Algorithmic Life: Calculative Devices in the Age of Big Data.
 London: Routledge, pp. 176-190.
 ISBN 9781138852846